After months with some of the strictest entry requirements in the country, Alaska no longer requires visitors to present a negative COVID-19 test.

 Alaska was one of the first states to create entry requirements for visitors.
-And those requirements revolve mostly around testing.
+And those requirements revolved mostly around testing.

 Is Alaska Open for Business?

-Like most states across the nation, Alaska is in the midst of a phased re-opening.
+Like most states across the nation, Alaska is still in the midst of a phased re-opening.

 Most hotels are open and many restaurants are open, with limited capacity.
 If you’re planning on camping or visiting national parks, make sure to check out the Alaska Department of Natural Resource’s list with information on which parks are open, closed, and those with limited service.